-- All seminars and UK-wide groups (Bristol, Manchester, Birmingham, Scotland, Wales) are free for members
+- All seminars and UK-wide groups (Bristol, Manchester, Birmingham, Edinburgh, Cardiff) are free for members

-- All Special Interest Groups (PR Network, Creatives Group, Internal Comms Group, Brand Breakfast, Heads of Digital, Campaign Network) are free (and exclusive) for members
+- All special interest groups (PR Network, Creatives Group, Internal Comms Group, Brand Breakfast, Heads of Digital, Campaign Network, Social Media Network) are free (and exclusive) for members

 - Conferences cost £175+vat for organisational and individual members, and £220+vat for corporate partners (these are heavily discounted flat-rates)

 Accessing our seminars via Periscope

 All members can also access our seminars remotely via Periscope.

 We send out a fortnightly membership email newsletter with the latest news from CharityComms, the sector and membership benefits.
 To join the mailing list or check that you’re already signed up please contact Sarah Cutress: firstname.lastname@example.org

 We have dedicated mailing lists for our special interest groups: PR Network, Creatives Group, Internal Comms Group, Brand Breakfast, Campaign Network, Heads of Digital and Social Media Network.
 When an event opens, we send invitations out directly to these groups first.
 To join the mailing list or check that you’re already signed up please contact Sarah Cutress: email@example.com